Epidurio/pythercis/README.md

 ## Setting up openEHR Templates
 openEHR CDRs don't come with any templates out of the box, so in order to do anything useful with the CDR, you'll need to upload a template or set of temlpates.
 This step is akin to running a schema against a conventional database, or running a migration in a web framework's ORM.
 Templates are uploaded via the REST API.

-There are some example openEHR templates in the `operational_templates/` subdirectory of this repository.
-The technical template artefact that is uploaded is called an Operational Template, and these can also be created by exporting an operational template from the [openEHR Template Designer](https://www.openehr.org/downloads/modellingtools) UI.
+There are some example openEHR templates in the `operational_templates/` subdirectory of this repository, which you can use for testing.
+Operational Templates can also be created by exporting an operational template from the [openEHR Template Designer](https://www.openehr.org/downloads/modellingtools) UI.

+This technical template artefact that is uploaded to the openEHR CDR is different to the format in which templates are designed and serialised (openEHR Templates have the file extension `.oet`).
+This is because the operational template wraps up all the dependencies (eg openEHR archetypes) into one file.
+These files have the file extension `.opt`

 List available templates on the EtherCIS server
 ```python